pol-is/polis-documentation/visualization/WhoGetsShown.md

-Visualization: who gets shown
+# Who gets shown?

 The visualization is potentially different for every user.
-There is a hierarchy of who get shown in the visualization.
-First we show a user's Facebook friends provided that you have connected to Facebook.
-After that we should people with a verified twitter accounts, then the people with the highest Twitter follower Count, and after that we fill in with random accounts from Facebook.

-You can override this by featuring certain users in the admin panel, filtering people the same when you filter comments.
+There is a hierarchy of who get shown.
+Our algorithm follows the following priority:

+1. Featured (if you've featured any participants)
+2. Facebook friends (provided the participant has connected Facebook)
+3. Participants with verified Twitter accounts
+4. Participants with the most Twitter followers
+5. Random Facebook accounts

+The first priority are users you have decided to feature.
+To feature / remove users:

-pol.is/m/5555555555 >> People >> Default
+`pol.is/m/5555555555 >> People >> Default`